Criminal (Natti Natasha and Ozuna song)

 "Criminal" is a song by Dominican singer Natti Natasha and Puerto Rican singer Ozuna, released by Pina Records on 18 August 2017.
 Written by the two singers, Jhay Cortez, Rafael Pina, Vicente Saavedra and its producer Haze, it is a reggaeton song with drum programming and forceful bass patterns indebted to the dancehall genre.
 The accompanying music video was directed by Nuno Gómes at an abandoned women's prison in Vega Alta, Puerto Rico, and portrays Ozuna as a prison director falling in love with a prisoner played by Natasha.
 It received over 1 billion views on YouTube within five months of its release and was the most watched music video by a female singer in 2017.

 The track was well received by music critics who found it catchy and praised it for giving reggaeton dance floor appeal.
 It received a number of award nominations, winning Best Collaboration at the 2018 Soberano Awards.
 "Criminal" became a crossover success and helped relaunch Natasha's music career, becoming her first top five single on the US Hot Latin Songs chart since 2012's "Dutty Love" and first chart-topper in Spain where it spent three consecutive weeks at number one.
-It also topped the charts in El Salvador, Paraguay and Peru, and reached the top 10 in 10 other Latin American countries.
+It also topped the charts in El Salvador, Paraguay, Peru and Spain, and reached the top 10 in 10 other Latin American countries.